oinam/notes/sales/sales-checklist.md

----
-layout: page
-title: The Side Project Sales Checklist
+# The Side Project Sales Checklist
----

 The [Side Project Sales Checklist](https://www.sideprojectchecklist.com/sales-checklist) is a comprehensive, chronologically ordered list of sales tactics that you can try with your next side project.
 The list is free and open source so feel free to [suggest your own additions anytime](https://github.com/portable-cto/side-project-sales/issues).